akinolawilson/Reinforcement-Learning-in-Blackjack/README.md

 This script contain the class of the Blackjack game play.
 The actions taken by the agent interact with an instance of this class in a self-perpetuating manner; you only need to call the newRound method to begin the game play.
-All other aspects of the game play; score, ace count etc, will be determined from the agent's actions and the class atributes update as a consequence.
+All other aspects of the game play; score, ace count etc, will be determined from the agent's actions and the class  attributes update as a consequence.

 ```training.py```:
 <br>